Return Condor Ferries crossings

-The Central Market, St Helier - as you might expect on an island renowned for some of its food exports (Jersey Royals and tomatoes to name but two), the Central Market in Halkett Place is a bustling commercial area in St Helier.
+The Central Market, St Helier - As you might expect on an island renowned for some of its food exports (Jersey Royals and tomatoes to name but two), the Central Market in Halkett Place is a bustling commercial area in St Helier.
 The market itself is housed in a stunning Victorian building that dates back to 1803.
-Noted for its fine architecture as well as the colourful displays of famed Jersey produce.
+Noted for its fine architecture as well as the colourful displays of Jersey produce.
 A great place to buy flowers and Jersey Lily bulbs!

-Jersey Museum - located by the Weighbridge behind the bus station, the Jersey Museum's "Story of Jersey" exhibition is an ideal introduction to the island.
+Jersey Museum - Located by the Weighbridge behind the bus station, the Jersey Museum's "Story of Jersey" exhibition is an ideal introduction to the island.

 Jersey Zoo - owned by the Durrell Worldlife Conservation Trust and internationally known for its work in saving and breeding endangered species, Jersey Zoo is well worth a visit.